videomi/shotcut_web/FAQ.md

 ## Why do I not have the \_\_ filter?

+-   Some filters are not compatible with GPU Processing.
+-   Some filters cannot be applied to a track or the entire timeline (i.e. Master).
+    Please check what is currently selected.
+The top of the Filters panel shows the name of what is selected.
 -   By design, we do not make all LADSPA and frei0r filters available through the UI.
 We do not want to present a confusing generic interface to all available plugins and overwhelm users with so many,